A discussion about the impact of patriarchal society on women's physical, emotional, and mental health, and what we can do about it

 Interviewer & Clearly Clinical Founder

 Elizabeth 'Beth' Irias (she/her) is a licensed Marriage & Family Therapist and the Founder and President of Clearly Clinical.
-She has specializations in Clinical Documentation, Best Practice, and Utilization Review, and works closely with clinical teams across the US as a trainer and national conference presenter; Beth was formerly an adjunct professor at Pepperdine University in the Graduate Psychology and Education department.
+She has specializations in Clinical Documentation, Feedback Informed Treatment, Best Practice, and Utilization Review, and works closely with clinical teams across the US as a trainer and national conference presenter; Beth was formerly an adjunct professor at Pepperdine University in the Graduate Psychology and Education department.
 Licensed in California and Oregon, she provides therapy via her private practice to young adult and adult clients, members of the LGBTQ population, and those with addictive disorders.
 She has two young children, a super cool spouse who helps out with Clearly Clinical's tech, and a rescue dog.

-• CONVENIENT: All courses are 1-hour podcast episodes, available on all public podcast platforms
+• CONVENIENT: All courses are 1-hour podcast episodes, available on YouTube, Apple Podcasts, GooglePlay, and all other free public podcast platforms

 • AFFORDABLE: We offer quality CE courses through a reasonably-priced membership

-• WOMEN-OWNED: We are founded and run by Elizabeth Irias, LMFTfe
+• WOMAN-OWNED & QUEER-OWNED: We are founded and run by Elizabeth Irias, LMFT

 Quick Note: Are you confused about the difference between a Continuing Education Unit (CEU) and a Continuing Education (CE) Credit Hour?
-You're not the only one!
 Visit our Frequently Asked Questions page for clarification!